-That's true, but they have to be over-Yes. come too, because of the great need, and I think we can work them out.
+Yes.
+That's true, but they have to be overcome too, because of the great need, and I think we can work them out.
 Our press always concentrates on disagreements.
 Those diplomats who are willing to talk publicly are usually least reliable, and their reports are always published.
 But basically, we are making good progress.